Thigh Will Be Done: The Angelish of the Body

 The chin is the chi-in, or vital force within.
 In oriental medicine the chin is considered a reflex area of the buttocks.
-As the buttocks area of the body frames the base of the torso, and hold the vital life energies, so the chin frames and holds the vitality of the head.
+As the buttocks area of the body frames the base of the torso, and hold the vital life energies, so the chin frames and holds the force of the head.

-Our throat is our throw-at the vehicle for the words, wyrds, spellings, castings of spells we throw at the world in order to bring it under our spell.
+Our throat is our 'throw-at' Ð the vehicle for the words, wyrds, spellings, castings of spells we throw at the world in order to bring it under our spell.

 The shoulders shoulder our burdens.
 The arms arm us for peace or war.
 The hands handle (hand all) our weapons and tools.
+The first syllable of should-er is ÔshouldÕ; shoulders are Ôshould-ersÕ, taking on the tasks we set ourselves.

 The stomache stow-make stores or stows the foods we eat, converting or re-making them into forms digestible to us.
 This job is continued in the intestines in, test, in’s which test what is to be kept as part of us, what is to be rejected.
 The lower intestines descend into the groin grow-in where liver (live ‘r die?) continues separating us from non-us.